jessicafpx/candyshop-redux/README.md

 ### Knowledges
 - Use of Redux to manage application states, optimizing rendering cycles and making it possible to share product and shopping cart information between components;
 - Use of the Slick Carousel lib to create the product carousel on the sales page;
-- Application of the concept of responsiveness in the layout of the screens.
+- Use of the responsivity concept in interface layout.
 ###  Layout
 The application layout is available on the [Figma](https://www.figma.com/file/Y9G7a5bjqqHieZPhKGZeq3/CandyShop?node-id=0%3A1).